kordaniel/tiralabra-2020-comppa/documentation/specifications.md

 # Project definition
-Comppa is a project that will do lossless compression and decompression of textual files (most likely binary as well).
+Comppa is a project that will do lossless compression and decompression of files of any type using different algorithms.
 There will be comparisons between the different algorithms, containing atleast the size of the resulting compressed file, as well as an comparison between the speed of compression and decompression using the different algorithms.
-If time permits, I will possibly look into compressing/decompressing binary files (images at least) and also using lossy compression algorithms.
+If time permits, I will possibly look into compressing/decompressing files using lossy compression algorithms.

 ## Features
-* Compression and decompression of textual files utilizing several different algorithms
+* Compression and decompression of any files utilizing several different algorithms
+* Files are prosessed in binary mode utilizing bytes

 ## Possible features
-* Compression of binaryfiles / images
 * Encryption
 * Exploring lossy compression algorithms
   * Compare the size and speed of these in relation to the lossless algos

 ## Algorithms and data structures
+* BitArray
+  * Huffman needs an bitarray.
+Will look into the subject and decide what data structure would be suitable to use.
 * Priority queue utilizing a binary heap.
 We will use the priority queue as a min queue.
   * Time complexity of different operations:
   * Getting the "first" (smallest) element: O(1)